 Science writer Kevin Begos (Scientific American, New York Times) has crafted an epic journey into the center of wine history.
 This book is now the defacto standard for teaching wine history at the Wine School.
 A deep and compelling book that barbecues some sacred cows while serving up some much-needed scientific rigor.
 Bravo!
 Amazon Link

 Since released in 2011, the first edition has been the essential guide to wine importing.
-A lot of laws and procedures have changed in the past seven years, and this edition is a welcome update.
+Many laws and procedures have changed in the past seven years, and this edition is a welcome update.
 If you are thinking of importing (or exporting) wine, this book will be a critical part of your education.
 Amazon link

 101 Wines to Try Before You Die

 This year, some of our suggestions for wine books have been extremely geeky.
-That comes with the terrior, kiddo.
+That comes with the terroir, kiddo.
 If you are looking for a more hedonistic read, I’d suggest 101 Wines.
-Be warned: make sure you have a few bucks in your pocket before you pick it up: you’ll be tempted to buy each and every wine in this book.
+Be warned: make sure you have a few bucks in your pocket before you pick it up: you’ll be tempted to buy every wine in this book.

-I have a deep respect for Marget Rand, and her wine choices are well considered.
-If all you drink are these 101 wine, then you’ve lived well.
+I have a deep respect for Marget Rand, and her wine choices are well-considered.
+If all you drink are these 101 wines, then you’ve lived well.
 Amazon link